EmbarkStudios/cargo-deny/docs/src/checks/bans/diags.md

 ### `B011` - skipping crate due to root skip

 A crate was skipped from being checked as a duplicate due to being transitively referenced by a crate version in [`bans.skip-tree`](cfg.md#the-skip-tree-field-optional).

+### `B012` - crate has build script but is not allowed to have one

+A crate which has been denied because it has a build script but is not part of the [`bans.allow-build-script`](cfg.md#the-allow-build-scripts-field-optional) list.